 “The Land of the Free, and the Home of the Brave…”

-The 4th of July is a big deal in Columbus!
-In addition to Red, White and Boom, which is one of the largest fireworks displays in the Midwest, there are so many Independence Day celebrations, parades, and fireworks in Columbus on the 4th of July.
 Several communities hold festivals and fireworks in the days leading up to the 4th of July, so you’ll have the chance to enjoy more than one!
-While all of the info below has been verified for 2018, check the links provided below once you decide which ones you’ll attend, as details, dates, and times could change.
+Check the links provided below once you decide which ones you’ll attend, as details, dates, and times could change.

-- 6 p.m. – 11 p.m.
-LC Summer Bash at Olentangy High School Stadium, featuring Cure Culture and Pray for Sleep, inflatables, and food trucks.
+- 4 p.m. – 10 p.m.
+LC Summer Bash at Olentangy High School Stadium, featuring Truslow, inflatables, and food trucks.
 Preferred parking is available for $5.

 - 10 p.m.
 Fireworks

-Picnic with the Pops: Patriotic Pops with Columbus Gay Men’s Chorus
+Picnic with the Pops: Patriotic Pops featuring the Air Force Band of Flight

-June 30 at 8 pm: The Columbus Gay Men’s Chorus joins the Columbus Symphony’s grand summer tradition celebrating the Fourth of July.
-Enjoy an evening of patriotic favorites and rousing Sousa marches, including “The Stars and Stripes Forever,” topped off with a brilliant display of fireworks!
+June 29 at 8 pm: Enjoy an evening of traditional patriotic favorites and American Top 40 hits topped off with a brilliant fireworks display.
 Bring a picnic and enjoy an evening at this casual family-friendly event with the Columbus Symphony.
-Tickets are $25
+Tickets are $25; $10 for children.

 July 4: Parade at 11 am, Streetfest opens at Noon with rides, food, live music, and car show.
 Fireworks at 10 pm.

 July 3: Gates open at 5:30 for this sister festival of Red White and Boom at Columbus Clippers Huntington Park Stadium!
-Live music features British Invasion (before and after fireworks) and A Hard Day’s Night.
+Live music features Phil Dirt and the Dozers and McGuffey Lane.
 Admission is just $5 at the gate, with the opportunity to purchase wristbands for extreme fun, inflatables, and more.
 Concessions will be available.
+Watch the Red White and Boom fireworks at dusk!

 - 6 p.m.: Independence Day Concert and Fireworks display at Martha Grace Reese Amphitheater with food and beverages for sale.